chuck-hilyard/chilyard-media-core-ui/README.md

 - This is the main app in the collection of media apps.
 - This app is responsible for campaign level functionality and above
-- Campaign type specific apps are to be linked to this app such as
+- Campaign type specific apps (wpc level) are to be linked to this app such as

   | App (SPA)        | When     | Responsibility           |
   | ---------------- |:--------:| ------------------------ |